 - Tell the stories (not anecdotes) – since humans relate to them and they can create long-lasting impressions.

 - They think its a sign of failure

 - Sunk costs – since already so much of resources(time and money) is invested, people invest more to get value out of already invested resources.

 - Opportunity cost – investing resources implies that they cannot be invested somewhere else, rarely people think about that missed opportunity.

-Winson Churchill said “Never give in” (to Harrow school boys) and stood strongly against Nazis but he himself quit a lot, he moved across parties, quit govt, spent years in the political wilderness and returned only when policy failure lead to all out war.
+Winson Churchill said, “Never give in” (to Harrow school boys) and stood strongly against Nazis but he himself gave up a lot, he moved across parties, quit govt, spent years in the political wilderness and returned only when policy failure lead to all-out war.
 Premortem is a good practice where an institute before launching a project, thinks about all the ways it can fail.
-This prevents flushing out the doubts which no one is willing to say out aloud.
+This prevents flushing out the doubts which no one is willing to say out loud.